Examining Your Beliefs to Manage Stress

 - Are any of your values in conflict with your job, friendships, or relationships?

 Your goals are what you want to accomplish in your life.
-You should have both short-term and long-term goals, which should be appropriate as well as meaningful.
-In other words, your goals should be attainable, but not so easily accomplished as to be unfulfilling after they are met.
-These goals can help you figure out how you spend your time and energy.
+You can have short-term goals and long-term goals.
+It is important to try to make them both appropriate and meaningful.
+You also want to be able to reach your goals, but not so easily that you feel unfulfilled after you meet them.
+Your goals can help you figure out how you spend your time and energy.
 Be sure that your goals reflect your beliefs and values, not those of your parents, family, or friends.

 Your goals can cause stress when you feel you are not moving toward them or that they are outdated.

-To help clarify your goals, ask yourself the following questions:
+To help clarify your goals, answer these questions:

 - What are some of your daily and weekly goals?